I am Luis Aguirre: Lemon Law Lawyer and U.S. Military Veteran Dedicated to Defending Your Rights

 I limit my practice to the particular field of breach of contract – lemon law.
 I am perfectly situated to help you with your legal case.

 About My Experience

-Before becoming an attorney, I worked for an outside law firm that defends one of the major car manufacturers' lemon law claims.
+Before becoming an attorney, I worked for an outside law firm that defends the lemon law claims of a major U.S. car manufacturer.
 I am a United States Military veteran of 12 years, both on the reserve and active components.